 I am an assistant professor in the Department of Psychology at Nanyang Technological University, Singapore.
 I received my Ph.D. in Criminology from the University of Pennsylvania, where I also received a B.A. in Psychology, and B.A. and M.S. in Criminology.
 From 2013-2014, I was a Visiting Scholar at the Institute of Criminology at the University of Cambridge.

-My research focuses on the etiology of criminal and antisocial behavior, and interventions for such behavior.
-I examine the role of biological factors and how they can be integrated with psychological and social environmental variables to gain a more complete understanding of the mechanisms underlying antisocial behavior.
-Specifically, I study psychophysiological factors such as heart rate, brain mechanisms using non-invasive brain stimulation and neuroimaging methods, and nutrition in relation to crime and antisocial behavior.
+My research focuses on the etiology of criminal behavior in adults and antisocial behavior in children, as well as interventions for such behavior.
+As a biopsychosocial criminologist, I examine biological factors, together with psychological and social environmental variables, to gain a more complete understanding of the mechanisms underlying antisocial behavior.
+My publications involve research on psychophysiological factors such as heart rate, brain mechanisms using non-invasive brain stimulation and neuroimaging methods, and nutrition in relation to criminal and antisocial behavior.